UniversalPropositions/universalpropositions.github.io/index.md

 ## People

 ### Contact
-For questions, comments, and feedback, click on the `Feedback` link on the top of this page.
+For questions, comments, and feedback, click on the `Feedback` link on the top of this page and creata separate got issues for each comment.

 ### Core Team